 First, it provides a point-interval scatter plot that compares the raw survey estimates (on the horizontal axis) to the modeled values (on the vertical axis).
 The (posterior) probability distributions for the modeled values are represented by their 95% credible intervals.
 The intervals provide a sense of the quality of the ACS data—if the credible intervals on the modeled value are large, this tells us that the data are not particularly reliable.

-function also provides more direct visual
+The me_diag function also provides more direct visual

-depictions of the difference between the raw survey estimates zi an the
+depictions of the difference between the raw survey estimates \(z_i\) an the modeled values \(x_i\): \[\delta_i = z_i - x_i.\] We want to look

-We want to look for any strong spatial pattern in these δi values,
+for any strong spatial pattern in these \(\delta_i\) values, because that would be an

-because that would be an indication of a bias.
-However, the magnitude of
+indication of a bias.
+However, the magnitude of the \(\delta_i\) value is important to

-value is important to consider—there may be a pattern, but if the amount
+consider—there may be a pattern, but if the amount of shrinkage is very

-of shrinkage is very small, that pattern may not matter.
-(The model
+small, that pattern may not matter.
+(The model returns \(M\) samples from the posterior distribution

-posterior distribution of each xi; or, indexing
+of each \(x_i\); or, indexing by MCMC

-(m is an index, not an
+sample \(x_i^m\) (\(m\) is an index, not an exponent).
+The

-exponent).
-The reported δi values is the
+reported \(\delta_i\) values is the

-MCMC mean $\delta_i = \frac{1}{M} \sum_m z_i
+MCMC mean \(\delta_i = \frac{1}{M} \sum_m z_i

-- x_i^m$.)
+- x_i^m\).)

 In this case, the results do not look too concerning insofar as there are no conspicuous patterns.
 However, a number of the credible intervals on the modeled values are large, which indicates low data reliability.
-The fact that some of the δi values are substantial also points to low data quality for those estimates.
+The fact that some of the \(\delta_i\) values are substantial also points to low data quality for those estimates.

 It can be important to understand that the ME models are not